swagger-api/swagger-ui/README.md

 You can rebuild swagger-ui on your own to tweak it or just so you can say you did.
 To do so, follow these steps:

 1. `npm install`
-2. `npm run build`
+2. `gulp`
 3. You should see the distribution under the dist folder.
 Open [`./dist/index.html`](./dist/index.html) to launch Swagger UI in a browser

 ### Development
-Use `npm run build` to make a new build and `npm run serve` to start web server that will serve `dist` directory, watches for changes in files and reloads the page.
+Use `gulp watch` to make a new build and watch for changes in files.

 ### Build using Docker